 Feldman’s memo memorialized Ringel’s legal conclusion that both orders had been mooted.
 It also plainly stated that the participants were limited to Ringel, Ackerman and Feldman.
 No mention is made of a lawyer for the Knopfs being present.

-Ringel, who had been McGuire’s clerk for several years while he sat in the First Department, alerted him to Sanford’s pressing need for representation in a proceeding to set the amount of the Knopfs’ damages.
+Ringel, McGuire’s former clerk, alerted him to Sanford’s pressing need for representation in a proceeding to set the amount of the Knopfs’ damages.
 In her email, she explained that Esposito was working on a matter, with between $12 and $16 million at stake.
-After Esposito and McGuire conferred, Sanford brought him aboard his legal team, paying him a $500,000 retainer on Feb.
+After Esposito and McGuire conferred, Sanford brought McGuire aboard his legal team, paying him a $500,000 retainer on Feb.
 6, 2016.

-The Knopfs and Sanford litigated the issue of whether McGuire’s retainer was covered, but the First Department rendered the dispute irrelevant when it ordered on March 24, 2016 that all proceeds from the townhouse sale be frozen.
+The Knopfs and Sanford litigated the issue of whether Moskowitz’s order covered McGuire’s retainer, but the First Department rendered the dispute irrelevant when it ordered on March 24, 2016 that all proceeds from the townhouse sale be frozen.

 For a lawyer of McGuire’s caliber that conclusion should have fallen into the category of too-good-to-be-true.
 During the course of his career he had been deputy chief of the Manhattan District Attorney’s Appeals Bureau, Counsel to Governor George Pataki and an Appellate Division justice for six years.